mati-1/mati-1/README.md

 ---

 <div align="right">
 <p align="left">🖐 Hello there.
-I work as a Junior Frontend Developer.
-I'm developing applications in React/Next, but in the meantime I'm learning node.js because my next goal is to become a fullstack developer</p>
+I work as a Frontend Engineer.
+I'm developing applications in Next.js.
+I'm learning fastify to become a fullstack developer</p>
 </div>

 ---